BtheGit/redux-redux/README.md

 So we have a working unsubscribe function and that's awesome but we should take a minute to also consider how it might be possible to mess things up.
 For example, what happens when these functions are called more than once?

 If we call subscribe multiple times with the different callback listeners, that's fine, that's actually the intended use case.
 If we call it multiple times with the same listener?
 Well, things could get weird.
 But, there isn't a perfect solution.
-Hopefully, if the listener is doing the right thing (like updating local state), its just going to make the program less efficient with redundant calls.
+Hopefully, if the listener is doing the right thing (like updating local state), at worst its just going to make the program less efficient with redundant calls.

 Where things can really go off the rails is when we call unsubscribe multiple times.
 Why is that?
 It should only work if it finds the listener it's looking for right?
 Well, no. Array.indexOf(element) normally returns the index of an element in an array.
 But if it can't find the element it returns the number -1.
 This can be useful, it's a common tool used when trying to find out if something is in an array at all: